Where does a child get its sense of gender?

 Think I’m exaggerating?

-I recently watched an episode of Marie Kondo’s show (well obviously, anything rather than tidy up).
-A couple were expecting their first child and as they watched it move on a scan, they joked that the baby was ‘flexing like daddy’.
-My ears pricked up right away and yes, the baby was, of course, a boy.
-While there is obviously no reason whatsoever why a girl foetus might not flex just as effectively as her male counterpart, it isn’t a verb we tend to associate with girls.
+I recently watched an episode of Marie Kondo’s show (well obviously, anything rather than actually tidy up).
+It featured a couple who were expecting their first child and, as they watched it move on a scan, they joked that the baby was ‘flexing like daddy’.
+My ears pricked up right away and yes, the audience was shortly informed that their baby was indeed a boy.

-The small differences between boys and girls at birth become amplified over time, as society, teachers and parents- often unintentionally- reinforce gender stereotypes.
+The small differences that genuinely exist between boys and girls at birth become amplified over time, as society, teachers and parents- often unintentionally- reinforce gender stereotypes.

 One study showed that mothers of new born boy babies tended to describe them as ‘stronger’ although there was nothing to suggest this was the case.
 Another showed that when mothers estimated their babies’ ability to crawling down slopes, mothers of girls underestimated their performance and mothers of boys overestimated their performance.
 This bias had no basis in fact.
 Girls and boys achieve early motor milestones such as reaching, sitting, crawling and walking at roughly the same ages.